Snawoot/pyknock/README.md

 ## Installation

 Place file anywhere you want and run.
-Or use `pip install pyknock` to install it as python package into your system.
+Or use `pip install pyknock` to install it into your system as python package.
 Scripts shall become available at standard binary paths.

 ## Usage